AlcoholRehabHelp Logo

 • Kidney disease

-High blood pressure (hypertension) is the most common health problem associated with alcohol use.
-Stage 1 hypertension is classified with a systolic blood pressure reading of 130-139 mm Hg and a diastolic blood pressure reading of 80-89 mm Hg.
-Many people, including moderate drinkers, suffer from hypertension without realizing it.
+High blood pressure is the most common health problem associated with alcohol use.
+Stage 1 hypertension entails a systolic blood pressure reading of 130–139 mm Hg and a diastolic blood pressure reading of 80–89 mm Hg.

 Sponsored